microsoft/vscode-docs/docs/extensions/example-word-count.md

 When an extension is activated, it is passed an `ExtensionContext` object which has a `subscriptions` collection of Disposables.
 Extensions can add their Disposable objects to this collection and VS Code will dispose of those objects when the extension is deactivated.

-Many VS Code APIs which create IDE or UI objects (e.g. `registerCommand`) return a Disposable and extensions can remove these elements from VS Code by calling their dispose method directly.
+Many VS Code APIs which create workspace or UI objects (e.g. `registerCommand`) return a Disposable and extensions can remove these elements from VS Code by calling their dispose method directly.

 Events are another example where `onDid*` event subscriber methods return a Disposable.
 Extensions unsubscribe to an event by disposing the event's Disposable.
 In our example, `WordCountController` handles the event subscription Disposables directly by keeping its own Disposable collection which it cleans up on deactivation.